cdapio/hydrator-plugins/kafka-plugins/docs/Kafka-realtimesource.md

 **format:** Optional format of the Kafka event.
 Any format supported by CDAP is supported.
 For example, a value of 'csv' will attempt to parse Kafka payloads as comma-separated values.
 If no format is given, Kafka message payloads will be treated as bytes, resulting in a two-field schema:
-'key' of type string (which is nullable) and 'payload' of type bytes.
+'message' of type bytes and 'key' of type string (which is nullable).

 Example